rsksmart/rif-marketplace-cache/README.md

 ## Configuration

+There are several ways how to configure this application:

+ 1. Using JSON file
+ 1. Using Environmental variables
+ 1. Using CLI parameters

+To run this caching server there is minimum configuration needed, which is supported with all the configuration ways mentioned above:

+ - Database connection
+ - Blockchain connection

+For general overview of complete configuration options see [Config interface](https://github.com/rsksmart/rif-marketplace-cache/blob/master/src/types.ts) that describe configuration object's properties.
+If you need advanced configuration you can build your own JSON configuration file and load that either using the `--config` CLI parameter or using environment variable `RIFM_CONFIG`.

+### Environment variables overview

+ - `RIFM_PORT` (number): port on which the server should listen to
+ - `RIFM_DB` (string): database connection URI
+ - `RIFM_PROVIDER` (string): blockchain connection URI
+ - Storage related:
+    - `RIFM_STORAGE_CONTRACT_ADDR` (string): address of deployed storage contract
+    - `RIFM_STORAGE_STARTING_BLOCK` (number | string): block from which the caching service should process events
+ - Logging related (see bellow):
+    - `LOG_LEVEL` (string)
+    - `LOG_FILTER` (string)
+    - `LOG_PATH` (string)

+### Database

+As the database layer is written using Sequelize it is pretty much database agnostic.
+You can choose your own particular database engine from the [supported Sequelize engines](https://sequelize.org/v5/manual/dialects.html) yet be aware that currently tested engines are
+PostgreSQL and SQLite (not recommended for production deployments).

+You can configure the database connection using either CLI flag `--db` or environment variable `RIFM_DB`.

+For specification of the database connection use URI connection string in format: `<dialect>://<username>:<password>@<host>:<port>/<database_name>`

+### Blockchain

+Connection to RSK blockchain is needed, therefore you have to configure provider so the caching server can listen for the events.
+You can configure this connection either using CLI flag `--provider`or environment variable `RIFM_PROVIDER`.

+Preferable it should be web-socket enabled connection.

 ### Logging

 There is support for extensive logging inside of the application.
 By default the logs are outputted to `stdout`.

-You can configure logging using configs placed in `config/`.
+You can configure logging using configs placed in `config/`, using CLI parameters or environment variables.
 Configuration is placed in property `log` which supports following properties:

- - `log.level` (string) - sets minimal logging level that will be output to logs.
+ - `log.level` (string; ENV: `LOG_LEVEL`) - sets minimal logging level that will be output to logs.
 Default: 'info'
- - `log.filter` (string) - sets filtering based on components.
+ - `log.filter` (string; ENV: `LOG_FILTER`) - sets filtering based on components.
 See bellow for syntax.
 Default: '*'
- - `log.path` (string) - sets path to log file where logs will be written to.
+ - `log.path` (string; ENV: `LOG_PATH`) - sets path to log file where logs will be written to.
 Default: undefined

 #### Filter syntax